 Barley HallYorkBarley Hall is a medieval town house that was once home to the Priors of Nostell and a Lord Mayor of York.
 The oldest parts of Barley Hall date from about 1360 an in the 15th century the hall was extended.
 After that the Barley Hall went into a slow decline and until the 1980s the building was hidde

 York Art GalleryYorkThe York Art Gallery is an art gallery that was originally created to provide a permanent building for the second Yorkshire Fine Art and Industrial Exhibition of 1879.
 The gallery houses various collection including a collection of more than 1,000 paintings from 14th-century to contemporary, a colle

 The Bar Convent Living Heritage CentreYorkThe Bar Convent is England's oldest living convent, founded in 1686 as a school for girls.
 In the Bar Convent Living Heritage Centre visitors can learn more about the Convent's tree hundred years of history and the remarkable people who have shaped it.

-Yorkshire Museum of FarmingYorkThe Yorkshire Museum of Farming is a museum in York devoted to farming.
+Yorkshire Museum of FarmingYorkThe Yorkshire Museum of Farming is a museum on the outskirts of York devoted to farming.
 The main exhibition takes the visitor through a year on the farm and depicts the changing work of farmers through the seasons, also exploring the shift from human effort to mechanisation.
-Objects date from the early 1800s to the
+Objects date from the e

 Richard III Experience at Monk BarYorkThis The Richard III Experience is housed in the Monk Bar, the tallest of the four gatehouses of the historical city of York.
 The museum experience is devoted to the last Plantagenet King of England who ruled for two years from 1483 to 1485: Richard III.
 Visitors can explore his early life, and the